Deutsch: Vereinigtes Königreich / Español: Reino Unido / Português: Reino Unido / Français: Royaume-Uni / Italiano: Regno Unito

 • Fashion Education: The UK is home to some of the world’s top fashion schools, including Central Saint Martins, London College of Fashion, and the Royal College of Art.
 These institutions are renowned for producing talented designers who go on to become major figures in the fashion industry.
 The education and training provided in these schools are a critical part of why the UK continues to lead in fashion innovation.

 • High-Street Fashion: The UK is also known for its high-street fashion brands, which offer stylish, affordable clothing to a broad audience.
-Brands like Topshop, Marks & Spencer, and ASOS have been key players in bringing trends from the runway to the everyday consumer, making fashion accessible to all.
+Brands like Topshop, Marks & Spencer, and ASOS have been key players in bringing trends from the runway to the everyday Consumer, making fashion accessible to all.

 Application Areas